Broadband software-defined radio satellite modem design

 Solution

 We designed the device in a compact 1U form factor by dividing it into digital and analog boards.
-This approach helped us reach the highest flexibility: in case you want to scale the device functionality, you only need to repurpose the analog front end board.
+This approach helped us reach the highest flexibility: if you want to scale the device functionality, you only need to repurpose the analog frontend board.

-We chose Zynq Ultrascale+ as a development platform.
+We chose Zynq Ultrascale+ by Xilinx (AMD) as a development platform.
 We used the Linux OS and the programmable logic for the functionality implementation.

 Our engineers have developed a dedicated front end using high-speed ADC/DAC converters and modern high-frequency analog modulators/demodulators.